 Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski, Jr, K. L. Pardieck, J. E. Fallon, and W. A. Link.
 2017.
 The North American Breeding Bird Survey, Results and Analysis 1966 - 2015.
 Version 2.07.2017 USGS Patuxent Wildlife Research Center, Laurel, MD

-DRAFT 2015 RESULTS: Most Recent Update: 7 February 2017.
+2015 RESULTS: Most Recent Update: 7 February 2017.

 This website presents population change information for more than 400 species of North American birds, as estimated from the North American Breeding Bird Survey.
 Estimates of trend (interval-specific estimates of population change), annual indices of abundance, and maps of abundance and population change for these species are presented for a variety of regions.

 This website contains the 1966 - 2015 BBS analysis results.
-These are preliminary results that have not undergone internal review.
-We caution users that errors may still exist in interactive programs and summary analyses.
+These results have undergone internal review.
+See our disclaimer for cautions regarding the analysis and its interpretation.